 According to Buhay Basket's Director and Founder Enzo Marcos, great brands don't sell products.
 Instead, they sell emotions.
 As a media company that was founded on the team's collective love for basketball, he emphasized their search for truth and inspiration.
 When creating content on well-known or local athletes, he likes asking: what is your goal in life?

 These stories highlight the subject’s perseverance amidst their problems in a documentary format so that viewers feel like they have watched a short film rather than a commercial.
-Enzo allows his interviewees to speak on what they care about, making the audience feel proud of their sport or nationality.
+Enzo allows his interviewees to speak about what they care about, making the audience feel proud of their sport or nationality.
 This is all done without placing the brand anywhere in the video—not until the credits flash on the screen.

 The sentiment remains the same in marketing.
 No matter who your customers may be, they have a goal that they need to achieve.
 Writing about the answers to their questions will allow them to view your brand as a thought leader in that industry.